sgmesservey/cepa/README.md

 cgi.setResponseCode(code);

 /*
- * sets a HTTP header.
+ * sets a HTTP response heeader.
- * If key is provided, but not value, remove key.
+ * If key is provided, but not value, remove header identified by key.
  */
 cgi.setHeader(key,value);

 // returns a string indicating the HTTP method used by the request. cgi.getMethod();

-// returns the value of the HTTP header named by key, or undefined if it does not exist. cgi.getHeader(key);
+// returns the value of the HTTP request header named by key, or undefined if it does not exist. cgi.getHeader(key);

 // returns a string containing the relative path of the request.